Skip to main content

 What is a Division?

 A Division is a subdivision of an Organization.
-It represents a department, office, or business unit that has its own benefit packages, members, and bank accounts while still belonging to a parent Organization.
+It represents a department, office, or business unit that has its own members and bank accounts while still belonging to a parent Organization, and that inherits the parent Organization's benefit offerings.

 Divisions can nest under other Divisions for deeper hierarchies (for example, Organization > Region > Department).